 - I took Grabs from the airport to the train station and from the train station to my hostel.
-I took short walks around my hostel in Jakarta but felt uneasy.
+I took short walks around my hostel but felt uneasy.
 This has been the only time I’ve felt uncomfortable walking around during my trip.

 - Half-day city tour with Capsule Hotel staff

 Yogyakarta (July 28 to 31)